 There is three most important upgrades on car – seat, tires & suspension.
 First two has been completed; only OEM suspension stand in the way of more cornering speed.
 After a long search I found Protlum.

 I’ve never been a fan of lowering cars and I don’t consider myself as tuner.
 I wanted to keep ride height same as OEM.
 I learn from first mistakes of Skoda Fabia HR II – I was too often scratching ground with front axle carrier.

 OEM bushing deflects/bends resulting in worn tires from everypossible angle you can imagine.
 Furthermore, steering precision is catastrophe.
 You turn in steering wheel but chassis starts to float and nothing happens car still going straight.

 This time I was suggested black-series for my driving style and guys were not wrong (thanks to Powerflex CZ).
 Car does exactly what I want without any lag or wobbling of chassis.
 Of course it is not Uniball but it is just family car right 😉

-If everything would work as supposed to I would be gillionair today.
-I decided for adjustable ball joints just to make sure there is more possibilities to fine tune chassis/suspension.
+If everything would work as supposed to I would be gillionaire today.
+I decided for SuperPro adjustable ball joints just to make sure there is more possibilities to fine tune chassis/suspension.

 With used cars comes always a risk.
 Sadly, most cars had a crash and mine wasn’t exception.
 Whole right side is 15mm lower and car had weird behaviour until I started to meassure ride height.
 It would be more fun to meassure corner weights but I didn’t find anyone with proper equipment.

 It took me five days to replace rusted parts, fit in bushing, replace brakes and dampers with springs.
 Rear axle carrier was unplanned time waste but it needed to be done because weird noise were coming from rear side of chassis.

-I told guys what I want and what they can adjust so I left ball joint screws loose for geometry adjustment.
-How naive I was.
-500 km later I found out all wrong and whole front geometry screwed up.
+I told guys what I want and what they should adjust so I left ball joint screws loose for geometry adjustment.
+How naive I was – 500 km later I found out all wrong and whole front geometry screwed up.
 IF YOU WANT IT RIGHT DO IT YOURSELF.

-I’ve got some ideas from Briskoda Forums but car forums are full of eExperts and tuners who wish to socialize.
+I’ve got some ideas from Briskoda forum but car forums are full of eExperts and tuners who wish to socialize.
 Furthermore, you are robbing yourself from fun of trial-error and learning.
 Unless, you do it yourself you just repeat someone else ideas.
 As usually I was digging deep into the core of challenge.
 Along the way I found two masters to learn from.
 Carol Smith and Herb Adams.

 It took me two months of fine tuning.
-Resolving challenges with ride height (due crash), understeer, tire pressure, geomtery and so on.
+Resolving challenges with ride height (due crash), understeer, tire pressure, geometry and so on.
 It is noisy but I can drive on the limit of tire traction around 1G.
 You have to choose what you want – comfort or handling.